 Prominent Toledo architect E.O.Falls designed a Queen Anne-style building with multiple dormers, towers and turrets, planning the hotel’s facade to create a favorable impression as tourists approached the hotel via steamer and could see the buildings from two miles away.

 The Feick Construction Company of Sandusky continued working on the hotel through the next the next few years, and even as work continued very slowly as costs mounted, people remained optimistic about the hotel and believed in its potential to provide a real boon to Put-in-Bay’s tourism industry and the island economy in general.

-Rumors persisted about the hotel project’s lack of economic viability as sales for lots to build small private cottages to surround the hotel faltered.
+Rumors persisted about the hotel project’s lack of economic viability along with the affordable motorcycle transport system as sales for lots to build small private cottages to surround the hotel faltered.

 Hotel Set to Open

 The hotel finally opened to great fanfare on July 29, 1892 even as some workers continued putting the finishing touches on some of the hotel’s interior.